efoertsch/SUAActivity/README.md

 # SUAActivity
-Test app to show problems with GeoJsonLayer and markers
+Test app to show bugs with GeoJsonLayer and markers

 As of 4/9/2019